ldutoit/2020-spring-school-GBS/sessions/dataprep.md

   -   Of those discarded, what were the reasons?

-  -   In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analyzed and about the sequencing quality in general?
+  -   In the process_radtags log file, what can the list of “sequences not recorded” tell you about the barcodes analysed and about the sequencing quality in general?

 Well done!
 Have a breath, sit back or help your neighbour, we will be back shortly!